 - One district has built a “social emotional academic development” team working to build social emotional learning competencies among educators, particularly at high-poverty schools.

 - Equity training for teachers has helped shift culture and change teacher attitudes.
 This includes working with teachers to better understand tracking and class assignments, and how marginalized students may benefit from a different approach.
-Additionally, shifting the discipline approach by supporting teachers to ask, “What can I do in my own influence to de-escalate this situation right now?” and moving away from immediate removal from classroom or school building.
+Additionally, shifting the discipline approach by supporting teachers to ask, “What can I do in my own influence to de-escalate this situation right now?” and moving away from immediate removal from the classroom or school building.

 Improving Students' Relationships with Teachers to Provide Essential Supports for Learning - From the American Psychological Association, this site describes measures of student-teacher relationships as well as strategies for building positive relationships.